 Effective January 1, 2010, the Humana MAPD contract provided sharing of financial incentives with RHBT based on favorable medical loss ratios.
 The financial incentive receipts from Humana are recorded as reductions in the MCO payments.
-During fiscal year 2013, RHBT did not receive any financial incentives from Humana to reduce capitation payment cost savings, which is down \$2.6 million from the savings recorded in 2012.
+During fiscal year 2014, RHBT received financial incentives of \$3.8 million from Humana to reduce capitation payment cost savings.
+No financial incentives were received in fiscal year 2013.